AWAIR (A Workplace Accident and Injury Reduction Program) Workshop

 Attend this course and earn .35 Continuing Education Units (CEUs) from the Minnesota Safety Council.

-This course will be held at the Minnesota Safety Council Resource Center or Annex (see previous page for specific location), both located at 474 Concordia Avenue in St. Paul.
+This course will be held at the Minnesota Safety Council Resource Center located at 474 Concordia Avenue in St. Paul.
 Take the Dale Street exit from I-94.
-Proceed east on south frontage road.
-Parking is available in both upper and lower parking lots.
+Proceed east on south frontage road (Concordia Avenue) past the American Lung Association.
+Turn right into our lower level parking lot.

 Holiday Inn St. Paul Downtown, 175 West 7th Street in St. Paul.
 Reservations can be made directly by calling 651-225-1515 or booking online, single or double occupancy.
 Please make reservations directly with the hotel and be sure to identify yourself as a participant in a Minnesota Safety Council training course to receive the preferred rate.